AnnaChen04/glaciology_practical/notebooks/practical_4_SIA_model/README.md

 # Practical 4: ice sheet modelling

-This directory contains notebooks written to solve the ice sheet model equations derivedin lectures 6 and 7.
+This directory contains notebooks written to solve the ice sheet model equations derived in lectures 6 and 7.

 ## The model